 For Great Chicken, You Have To Know When It's Done - Don't You?

-That's all well and good, and important, too, especially with salmonella's being such a problem when it comes to poultry.
-But how can we tell for sure when the meat is done all the way through to the bone and not overcooked?
-The skin can be golden brown and the chicken can smell great, but it might not be done in the center or it may be completely overcooked and dried out.
+That's all good and important, especially with salmonella's being such a problem when it comes to poultry.
+But how can we tell when the meat is done to the bone and not overcooked?
+The skin can be golden brown, and the chicken can smell great, but it might not be done in the center or completely overcooked and dried out.

-At best, consider "time and temperature" a ball park estimate.
-Set the oven to 350º F, but start checking the internal temperature at 35 minutes, realizing it could take well over an hour.
-Forget the notion that the time and temperature estimations for doneness is the holy grail.
+At best, consider "time and temperature" a ballpark estimate.
+For example, set the oven to 350º F, but start checking the internal temperature at 35 minutes, realizing it could take well over an hour.
+Forget the notion that the time and temperature estimations for doneness are the holy grail.

 Popular Suggestions That Don't Work

-Another issue is that when juice runs out of the chicken, as it most certainly will when you slice it open, you end up with dry chicken.
+Another issue is that when the juice runs out of the chicken, as it most certainly will when you slice it open, you end up with dry chicken.
 So, even if you haven't overcooked the bird, it might still taste overcooked just because it is drier than it should be.

 Other cooking resources advise you to jiggle or tug on the leg to see if the bone feels loose in the socket.
-I don't think much of this method, especially since it's the way I test for doneness when I'm slow cooking a rack of baby back ribs.
+I don't think much of this method, especially since it's the way I test for doneness when I'm slow-cooking a rack of baby back ribs.

-Yes, the meat will be done when the bone is loose in the leg socket, but most likely it will be overdone, as the looseness is a sign that the connective tissue that holds the bone in place has gelatinized.
-This is a good thing when what you are looking for is lip-smacking goodness.
+Yes, the meat will be done when the bone is loose in the leg socket, but most likely, it will be overdone, as the looseness is a sign that the connective tissue that holds the bone in place has gelatinized.
+This is a good thing when you are looking for lip-smacking goodness.

 How to Know When the Chicken Is Done